E-1 Visa: the visa for entrepreneurs with active trade between their country and the U.S.

 Export of physical goods

 Manufacturing, agricultural products, textiles, crafts, processed foods, auto parts.
-Traditional product trade is the most common in E-1.
+Traditional product trade is the most common in E-1 visa applications.

 💻